-why the frame awards is focusing on the future of spatial design.
+the frame awards and the future of spatial design.

 It’s easy to overlook the things in life we experience every day.
 You rarely think of the ergonomics of your bike seat when you ride to work or the way in which the classic Chinese takeaway box (ironically an American invention) is made from a single piece of coated card designed to fold out so you can slide your food out onto a plate.
 But these ideas we take for granted have all been thought of, and the same is for the spaces we use every day.